ysoftwareab/yplatform/README.md

 This means **removing out-of-band information about system dependencies**.
 How many times a repository's README mentions "something version x required"?
-How many times it doesn't mention, and you check the CI/Dockerfile?
+How many times it doesn't mention anything, and you end up looking for a CI/Docker configuration?

 This means **removing differences in installing system dependencies**.
 How many times did you look up "how to install X on Y?"